-The HPPS department is available to schedule a healthy lifestyle workshop presentation in residence halls, Greek houses or student organizations on a wide variety of topics such as low risk drinking, stress, choosing contraception, nutrition and HIV disease.
-For information on these services call (213) 740-4777 (HPPS) or visit the Health Promotion and Prevention Services’ Web site at www.usc.edu/hpps.
+The HPPS department is available to schedule a healthy lifestyle workshop presentation in residence halls, Greek houses or student organizations on a wide variety of topics such as low risk drinking, stress, choosing contraception and HIV disease.
+For information on these services call (213) 740-4777 (HPPS) or visit the Health Promotion and Prevention Services’ Website at www.usc.edu/hpps.

 ImmunizationsThe USC University Park Health Center strongly recommends that all incoming freshmen receive the meningococcal meningitis vaccination before coming to campus, or as soon as possible after arrival.

 Meningococcal meningitis is a serious illness that can lead to brain damage, disability and death.
 College freshmen, particularly those who live in residence halls, have a modestly increased risk of getting this disease.
-Presently, there are two vaccines available in the U.S. that provide protection against four of the five most common strains.
-For more information on this disease, refer to www.usc.edu/uphc.
+Presently, two vaccines are available in the U.S. that provide protection against four of the five most common strains.
+For more information, refer to www.usc.edu/uphc.

 Student Counseling ServicesCounseling services are available on the University Park campus at the Student Counseling Center located in the YWCA Building.

 Services are provided to help enhance students’ skills and attitudes in adapting to college life, creatively handling stresses and challenges, relating to new and different people and making their USC experience satisfying and productive.
 Eligible students may be seen in a group, as a couple or individually, and all personal information discussed in counseling is kept confidential.